 3 STEPS TO THE LOST ART OF DOG BREEDING

-Pedigrees are much more than names on a piece of paper.
-To top breeders, pedigree analysis is more important than DNA because a top breeder can “read” genetic soundness.
+Pedigrees are much more than dog names on a piece of paper.
+To dog breeders, pedigree analysis is more important than DNA because a top breeder can “read” genetic soundness.

 Purebred dogs are much more than a pretty cover so it is the “family tree” that determines what is inside the eye-catching exterior.

-Most kennel names on the pedigree should be familiar, and certainly some dogs should have the coveted Ch. or even GCh, and ideally, some dogs should be recognized top producers.
+Most kennel names on the pedigree should be familiar, and at least half should have the coveted Ch. or even GCh, and ideally, some dogs should be recognized top producers.

 It’s a fast paced world out there and increasingly, everyone is or wants to be in the express lane.
 As you may have noticed, that can lead to pileups.
 If you're too busy to study a stud dog's pedigree and learning basic genetics seems like a waste of time, well, your "breeding program" is headed towards a fatal crash.

 According to AKC records, the average life span of a new breeder used to be 5 years but I’ll wager it is now less than 3 years.
-So it only seems fair to take 3 minutes to learn things that can improve your time in dogs.
+So it only seems fair to take 3 minutes to learn things that can extend your time in dogs with contributions to the breed.
 Small rewards, like "bait" lead you onwards and help you succeed as a breeder.

 Parents and grandparents usually represent the most dominant genes in the pedigree but not necessarily.
 We’ll get to the “doubled up on” factor shortly but for right now, you need to know the phenotype and genotype of the first 6 dogs; sire, dam, and all four grandparents.